Clear House Accountants

 RTI Penalties

-The term RTI stands for Real-Time Information which aims to improve the Pay As You Earn (PAYE) information submission process.
-PAYE is the information regarding employee payroll that employers submit to HM Revenue & Customs (HMRC).
+The term RTI stands for Real-Time Information, which aims to improve the Pay As You Earn (PAYE) information submission process.
+The PAYE is the information regarding employee payroll that employers submit to HM Revenue & Customs (HMRC).
 The RTI system was designed in the interests of HMRC, employers, and employees.
-HMRC impose RTI penalties if the legislation is not being followed or if submission is not made on time or correctly
+HMRC impose RTI penalties if the legislation is not being followed or if the submission is not made on time or correctly

 HMRC as per legislation confirmed that reporting RTI is compulsory for all employers who manage employee pay.
-This regime has been mandatory for most employers since April 5th 2013, while a few big employers joined in April 2012.
+This regime has been mandatory for most employers since April 5th 2013, while a few big employers joined in April 2012.ย

 Related: If you have recently started operating as an Employer, you might want to read seven essential payroll tips to get you started correctly.

-WHAT is RTI:
+What is RTI:

 Under the RTI regime, employers are required to submit information to HMRC in real-time The new regime does not require the submission of certain old forms anymore like P14, P35, P45, P46, and P46 (pen).